 I also played around a bit with mixing some less palatable pH mixtures with the smoothie:

 I’ve heard that red cabbage can turn blue when you cook it, but when I tried microwaving a piece in water, it didn’t turn color for me.
 If anyone has experience with what cooking conditions turn cabbage blue, I’d be curious to hear.
 It may have to do with factors out of my control like pH of the tap water, and I also read that the pH of the soil cabbage is grown in can affect the color of the plant.
 I’ll post an update if I succeed in getting a blue smoothie with cooked cabbage.

 * I was inspired by a YouTube video of a blueberry smoothie that is strikingly blue.
 I don’t actually recommend that smoothie because it has a ton of added sugar, and it’s misleading—he gives a recipe and makes the smoothie on-camera, but then off-camera adds blue food coloring without mentioning it.
 He later admitted in the comments that he added food coloring.
-Despite their name and the color of their outside, the inside of blueberries is purple.
+Despite their name and the color of their outside, blended blueberries come out purple.
 Go back up

 Thanks for the idea of using red cabbage.
 I just made this, not with sweet corn, but with raspberries/strawberries (2C cabbage & 3C berries).
 The outcome is a vibrant fuchsia color.
 Even though I could smell a hint of cabbage (which is not that pleasant) but I totally cannot taste it in smoothie.
 So I consider this a success!
 Adam, do you have any suggestions on what spices to add to give it a hint of punch/kick?
 Thanks.

 I think the easiest spice to try with your berry smoothies would be cinnamon (which I wrote about a while back).
 I’m sure you could experiment with other spices, but that’s the one that immediately comes to mind.